-Module Name Introduction to Da ta Science dule Code -700 Level (typ Year 1 e) CP 7.5 Module Compone nts • 1 Number Name Туре СР CH-700-A Introduction to D Introduction to Data Science nline) 7.5 Module Program Affiliati ion Mandatory Status Prof. Dr. Hilke Brockmann, Dr. Georgi Dragolo Minor in Data Science ACS, or in Entry Fre quency Duration Pre-requisites Co-requisites Knowledge, Abilities s, or Skills Anr (Fa nually II) 1 semester ⊠ None ⊠ None Student Workload Asynchronous Self Study Interactive Learning Exam Preparati on Independent Study Hours Total 5 52.5 h 57.5 h 20 h 57.5 h 187.5 h

-The module introduces data science with an integrated presentation of three essential components, namely, (1) societal/legal implications and business opportunities, (2) technical/theoretical background and case studies, (3) an introduction to the Python coding environment.
+Module Name Introduction to Da ta Science Mc CH -700 dule CodeLevel (type)700Year 1 СР 7.5 Module Compone nts Number Name Туре СР CH-700-A Introduction to Data Science Lecture (online) 7.5 7.5 Module Program Affiliation Mandator y Statu s Coordinator Prof. Dr. Hilke Brockmann, Dr. Georgi Dragolc Minor in Data Science Mandatory for ACS, MDDA and Minor in Data Science Entry Frequency Requirements quency Duration Pre-requisites Co-requisites Knowledge, Abilities , or Skills Anı (Fa nually II) 1 semeste r 🗵 None ⊠ None Student Workload I Asynchronous Self Study Interactive Learning Exam Preparatio on Independent Study Hour Total Hours Total ; 52.5 h 57.5 h 20 h 57.5 h 7.5 h 1 h Recommendation s for Preparation None.
+Content and Educational Aims The module introduces data science with an integrated presentation of three essential components, namely, (1) societal/legal implications and business opportunities, (2) technical/theoretical background and case studies, (3) an introduction to the Python coding environment.
 The first component entails a conceptual introduction to the opportunities and the challenges of a digitally transformed and data-driven society, presentations on industry standards and legal frameworks, and discussions of critical issues such as cybersecurity and surveillance.
 The second component includes topics such as data science terminology, digital data and their representations, and introductions to exploratory data analysis and prominent supervised and unsupervised learning tasks.
 The third component offers an introduction to the Python ecosystem of data representation, processing, analysis, and visualization, starting with Jupyter notebooks, installing suitable environments, and introductions to data science related packages such as NumPy, SciPy, Matplotlib, Seaborn, and Pandas.
 Fundamental data science concepts are summarized and illustrated using real-world data from various disciplines.
 Flexible educational formats (mostly online and hybrid) allow for asynchronous learning.
-Lectures are combined with an exposure to Python programming and data processing and visualization environments, including hands-on practicals, examples, and exercises.

-- explain societal implications of the digital transformation, - understand the legal data protection framework, - carry out basic data processing and visualization tasks, - apply fundamental data science methods to structured data, - understand the logic of Python scripts and functions, - compose Python code using templates
+Lectures are combined with an exposure to Python programming and data processing and visualization environments, including hands- Intended Learning Outcomes By the end of this module, students will be able to explain societal implications of the digital transformation, understand the legal data protection framework, carry out basic data processing and visualization tasks, apply fundamental data science methods to structured data, understand the logic of Python scripts and functions, compose Python code using templates

 Ani Adhikari, John DeNero, David Wagner.
 Computational and Inferential Thinking: The Foundations of Data Science.
-Originally developed for the UC Berkeley course Data Science.
+Originally developed for the UC Berkeley course Data 8: Foundations of Data Science.
 An online version of the textbook is available at https://inferentialthinking.com/.